MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/manage-microsoft-365-groups.md

 *This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.*

 You can manage Microsoft 365 groups in several different ways, depending on your configuration.
-You can manage user accounts in the [Microsoft 365 admin center](https://admin.microsoft.com), PowerShell, in Active Directory Domain Services (AD DS), or in the Azure Active Directory (Azure AD) admin portal.
+You can manage user accounts in the [Microsoft 365 admin center](https://docs.microsoft.com/microsoft-365/admin/add-users/), PowerShell, in Active Directory Domain Services (AD DS), or in the [Azure Active Directory (Azure AD) portal](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal).

 ## Plan for where and how you will manage your groups